NocarWahnov/cato-bot/README.md

 # Changelog
 ## 04.07.24
+- !addthtml: If you do not want to provide a title, link, paragraph or date, you can now type 0 and those won't be added.
 - AutoUpdateFeed got stuck because the "invalid parameter size" error of the Teamspeak API wasn't handled correctly.
 This should be fixed now.
 - XML feed descriptions now have a maximum character size of 500 to avoid the "invalid parameter size" error of the Teamspeak API.
 ## 18.06.24